Libraries In The Digital Age: Embracing Change While Preserving Tradition

 b) E-books and E-readers

-The integration of e-books and e-readers into library collections has revolutionised the borrowing experience.
+Integrating e-books and e-readers into library collections has revolutionised the borrowing experience.
 Patrons can now access a wide range of digital copies, eliminating issues related to physical availability.
 This shift not only caters to the preferences of the tech-savvy generation but also promotes inclusivity by accommodating those with visual impairments through features like adjustable font sizes and text-to-speech capabilities.
+Libraries also explore models like digital lending platforms, where users can borrow ebooks for a specified duration.
+This not only expands the library's reach but also ensures that popular titles are simultaneously accessible to a broader audience.

 c) Virtual Libraries and Digital Archives